 Are house prices going down?

-The answer to this question is more complicated than it has been in a while.
+The answer to this question is more complicated than you might expect.

-Some reasons for the recent housing inventory shortage include homeowners reluctant to give up the ultra-low-rate mortgages they secured early on in the pandemic — especially when mortgage interest rates were hovering in the 7% range.
+Some reasons for the recent housing inventory shortage include homeowners reluctant to give up the ultra-low-rate mortgages they secured early on in the pandemic — especially as 30-year mortgage interest rates hover around 7%.

 It doesn't help that mortgage rates remain stubbornly high.
-Yes, they are down from a year ago — but according to Freddie Mac, fixed mortgage rates have been increasing for weeks.
+The 30-year fixed mortgage rate is down just a little from this time last year — and economists don't expect them to plummet anytime soon.
 Homeowners may not be ready to give up their super-low rates just yet.

 Dig deeper: Which is more important, a low interest rate or house price?